 PHP Programming with MySQL

 WA180 (60 hours)

-This coding class covers the basics of PHP and MySQL, as well as advanced topics including PHP object-oriented programming and how to build websites that incorporate authentication and security.
-After Web Application Design and Development program students complete this course, they will be ready to use PHP and MySQL to build professional quality, database-driven websites.
-Prerequisite: WA150
+This computer coding class covers the basics of PHP and MySQL, as well as advanced topics including PHP object-oriented programming and how to build websites that incorporate authentication and security.
+After Hunter Business School students complete this computer coding course, they will be ready to use PHP and MySQL to build professional quality, database-driven websites.
+Course Prerequisite: WA150

 E-commerce and Content Management Systems (CMS)